 “How about we give you the money when we get our bags back in Udaipur?” suggested a well-built American in a Yankees cap.
 The boy shook his head defiantly, a floppy mass of dark hair falling over his beady eyes, “Money now!”
 Reluctantly paying him, we pushed our bags as far to the back as possible so that they were buried behind the others.
 The American guy meanwhile promised to keep an eye on things from his spot in the back row of the bus.

 Just when I thought things couldn´t get any worse, the sound system crackled to life.
-Blaring out at an ear–shattering volume, we were forced to endure a dreadful album of Indian techno music, a woman howling in Hindi over relentless dance beats.
+Blaring out at an ear-shattering volume, we were forced to endure an onslaught of Indian techno music: a woman howling in Hindi over relentless dance beats.
 I turned to Allan to express my disbelief but he was long gone, away in another world, staring frog-eyed into the seat in front of him.
-There was a pained expression from Lena too, who glanced back at me as if to say Shoot me now.
+There was a pained expression from Lindsay too, who glanced back at me as if to say Shoot me now.
 I gave her a sympathetic squeeze of the hand as a baby began wailing a few rows ahead.

 There were intermittent stops here and there, with passengers coming and going.
 At some point the music stopped, an event that was celebrated with a few ironic whoops and cheers.
 With the first traces of light creeping through the windows, we came to another standstill to pick up an ancient woman who took forever to hobble on board.
 Slowly but surely, her spindly limbs occluded by a multitude of swaying grocery bags, she made her way through the stuffy silence with a grimace that could have shattered glass.
 Regarding her dumbly as she plodded through the aisle, it felt as though I could have watched the director’s cut of Casino in the time it took her to sit down.